-It was largely through the efforts of AL founder Ban Johnson that ownership of the Yankee franchise changed hands on December 31, 1914, with Colonel Jacob Ruppert and Cap Huston paying Bill Devery and Frank Farrell $460,000 for it, and then built a winner.
+It was largely through the efforts of AL founder Ban Johnson that ownership of the Yankee franchise changed hands on December 31, 1914.
+Colonel Jacob Ruppert and Cap Huston paid Bill Devery and Frank Farrell $460,000 for it, and then built a winner.
 After the misstep of hiring Bill Donovan to manage the club (fifth-, fourth-, and sixth-place finishes in 1915-1917), Miller Huggins arrived behind the bench in 1918 and Babe Ruth on the bench two seasons later.
 The Yankees became the winning organization that inspires such deep feeling in fans of all stripes to this day.

-Lefty Tommy Byrne, born January 31, 1919, not only made his major league debut in the Bronx from 1943-1951, he sandwiched his years pitching for the Browns, the White Sox, and the Senators in between New York stints, finishing his career with the Bombers from 1954-1957.
+Lefty Tommy Byrne not only made his major league debut in the Bronx from 1943-1951, he sandwiched his years pitching for the Browns, the White Sox, and the Senators in between New York stints, finishing his career with the Bombers from 1954-1957.
 Born on December 31, 1919, Tommy posted a 72-40 mark with the Yankees, and added 12 saves.

 Read more history for December 31 on TakeHimDowntown.com